 - 1.2.
-The Council of Governors shall comprise Governors who are: - 1.2.1 Elected by the respective constituencies in accordance with the provisions of this Constitution; or - 1.2.2 Appointed in accordance with paragraph 4 of this Annex 3 below.

-1.3.
-The Council of Governors shall at all times be constituted so that more than half the Governors are elected by members of the Trust other than those who are members of the Staff Constituency.

-4. APPOINTED GOVERNORS

-4.1 The following organisations, as listed in paragraph 1.1, shall be entitled to appoint Governors:

-4.1.1 Clinical Commissioning Group Governors

-4.1.1.1 Somerset Clinical Commissioning Group or its successor organisation shall be entitled to appoint 1 (one) Governor by notice in writing signed by the Chief Executive or the Chairman of such Trust and delivered to the Secretary.

-4.1.2 Local Authorities' Governors

-- 4.1.2.1 Somerset County Council or its successor organisation shall be entitled to appoint 1 (one) Governor by notice in writing signed by the Leader of the Council or a member of the Council executive and delivered to the Secretary. - 4.1.2.2 The District Councils in Somerset or their successor organisations shall agree between themselves which of them may appoint 2 (two) Governors by notice in writing signed by the leaders of the nominating District Councils, copied to all the other District Councils in Somerset and delivered to the Secretary.
+The table showing the current composition will be replaced with the relevant table on 1 May 2022, the date of the merger with Yeovil District Hospital NHS Foundation Trust, and on 1 May 2023. - 1.3 The Council of Governors shall comprise Governors who are: - 1.3.1 Elected by the respective constituencies in accordance with the provisions of this Constitution; or - 1.3.2 Appointed in accordance with paragraph 4 of this Annex 3 below. - 1.4.
+The Council of Governors shall at all times be constituted so that more than half the Governors are elected by members of the Trust other than those who are members of the Staff Constituency. - 2.
+NOT USED - 3.
+NOT USED - 4.
+APPOINTED GOVERNORS - 4.1 The following organisations, as listed in paragraph 1.1, shall be entitled to appoint Governors: - 4.1.1 Clinical Commissioning Group Governors - 4.1.1.1 Somerset Clinical Commissioning Group or its successor organisation shall be entitled to appoint 1 (one) Governor by notice in writing signed by the Chief Executive or the Chairman of such Trust and delivered to the Secretary. - 4.1.2 Local Authorities' Governors - 4.1.2.1 Somerset County Council or its successor organisation shall be entitled to appoint 1 (one) Governor by notice in writing signed by the Leader of the Council or a member of the Council executive and delivered to the Secretary. - 4.1.2.2 The District Councils in Somerset or their successor organisations shall agree between themselves which of them may appoint 2 (two) Governors by notice in writing signed by the leaders of the nominating District Councils, copied to all the other District Councils in Somerset and delivered to the Secretary.
 In the absence of any such agreement as to which District Council will appoint a Governor, the Trust may nominate two of the District Councils.
+This paragraph will be removed from 1 May 2023.